alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

 * `ngx_http_substitutions_filter_module`
 * `http_sub`
 * `http_ssl`
-* Lua and/or LuaJIT
+* Lua and/or LuaJIT (ideally from OpenResty)

+# After the Installation

+Once you have installed EOTK (below) and configured and tested it for your project, run:

+* `eotk make-scripts`

+This will create two files:

+* `eotk-init.sh` - for installing on your system as a startup script
+* `eotk-housekeeping.sh` - for cronjob log rotation and other cleanup work

+Please read the individual files for installation instructions; it's intended to be pretty simple.

-# Fresh Installations (by platform)
+# Per-Platform Installations

 Where you don't have Tor, NGINX or OnionBalance, or much other stuff currently installed:

 ## macOS Mojave (prebuilt via homebrew)